How to pronounce the letter D in Spanish?

 Your tongue pushes your teeth and palate and the sound is produced when it’s separated from them.

-There are no other letters with the same sound as HARD D in the Spanish language.
+There are no other letters in Spanish with the same sound as HARD D.

-However, the position of your mouth when saying HARD D is exactly the same when you pronounce the letter T in Spanish.
+However, the position of your mouth is exactly the same when you pronounce the letter T in Spanish.

 This is the sound you’ll hear most of the time when a native speaker pronounces a Spanish D. The best part of this sound is that it exists in English.